ZachHandley/zerotier-docker-gateway/README.md

 ## How It Works

 1. **Server A** runs ZeroTier Controller + CoreDNS
+   - Controller auto-creates `zmesh-internal` (172.31.255.0/24) for DNS & internal services
-   - Controller auto-creates `zmesh-network` Docker bridge for local service access
+   - Controller auto-creates `zmesh-network` (br-zmesh) for ZeroTier routing
-   - Services on Server A join `zmesh-network` → instant ZeroTier routing
+   - Services join both networks → instant DNS + routing
 2. **Gateways** (Server B+) join the network and expose services via Caddy
 3. **CoreDNS** discovers all authorized members automatically
 4. **Clients** point DNS to Server A and access services by name